 Disputing a Grade

 When a student complains of prejudiced, capricious or unfair evaluation, a basis for appeal may exist.
 Faculty members are required to justify disputed grades.
 The student must meet with the faculty member to review the grade in question.
 Every effort should be taken to resolve the matter at this level.
-If the student is dissatisfied with the instructor’s response, the student may appeal in writing to the assistant dean of student affairs.
+If the student is dissatisfied with the instructor’s response, the student may appeal in writing to the Director of Student Affairs.
 Such an appeal must be received by the end of the following semester (excluding summer) after the student has received the disputed grade.
-The DSW Chair will review the matter, and a decision will be given to the student following the review process.
+The Director of Doctoral Programs will review the matter, and a decision will be given to the student following the review process.

 If at any time your grade point average falls below a 3.0, you will be formally placed on academic probation until grade deficiencies have been corrected.
 Students must attain a minimum cumulative grade point average of 3.0 (B) to continue in the program.
-Exceptions must be reviewed and approved by the associate dean of the DSW Program, who will conduct an academic review.
+Exceptions must be reviewed and approved by the Director of Doctoral Programs, who will conduct an academic review.
 All students must have a cumulative grade point average of 3.0 to qualify for the DSW degree.

 Academic Progress Evaluation and Review